 An HSA enables employers to provide health benefits to their employees at a low cost.
 Employer contributions to HSAs are tax-free because they are considered business expenses.

-In other words, an HSA allows your employees to use pre-tax corporate dollars to pay for medical expense that they would otherwise have to pay out of pocket.
+In other words, an HSA allows your employees to use pre-tax corporate dollars to pay for healthcare expense that they would otherwise have to pay out of pocket.
 Furthermore, the scope of coverage for an HSA is much broader than that of traditional health plans, giving your employees more flexibility.

 HSA options